yanyintingyou/bm25-bert-chinese-qa/README.en.md

 **"BM25 Coarse Ranking + Cross-Encoder BERT Reranking"**

-> ⚠️ **Project Note**: This repository is an archive of the author's graduation project for a **second bachelor's degree (self-taught / 自考助学本科二学历)** in Computer Science and Technology.
+> ⚠️ **Project Note**: This repository is an archive of the author's graduation project for a **second bachelor's degree ** in Computer Science and Technology.
 Only core code is uploaded.
 The author has a non-traditional educational background with limited formal CS training.
 Please understand any limitations in code quality or engineering practices.

 A practical engineering project that achieves real-time semantic retrieval over million-scale Chinese documents on consumer-grade hardware.